• Skip to primary navigation

 Mixed Spice - or swap for ground cinnamon.

-Yogurt - plain natural yogurt or substitute for creme fraiche.
+Yogurt - plain natural yogurt or you can substitute for creme fraiche.

 Butter - unsalted butter that has been melted and cooled.